Requiescat in pace

-Thomas C. Atwood currently serves as Vice President of Institutional Advancement for The Institute of World Politics.
+Thomas C. Atwood formerly served as Vice President of Institutional Advancement for The Institute of World Politics.

 Prior to joining IWP, Mr. Atwood directed and consulted with research and education nonprofits focused on national policy for more than 25 years.
 During the course of his career, he has been responsible for leading every aspect of such organizations, including serving as chief executive officer and spokesperson and directing fundraising and program development, strategic planning and administration, research and publications, government and media relations, events and conferences.